 Incredible hiking on Manitoulin Island

 There are loads of hiking trails to choose from on the island.
 The iconic Cup and Saucer trail is one of the best known.
-You’ll find the trailhead 18 kilometres to the west of Little Current at the junction of Highway 650 and Bidwell Road.
+You’ll find the trailhead 18 km to the west of Little Current at the junction of Highway 650 and Bidwell Road.
 The dramatic 70 m cliffs and panoramic views of the island are a must-see.

 Another interesting hike takes you to Misery Bay – which is a beautiful and not the least bit miserable – unless its black-fly season.
 It is home to the most noteworthy alvars in the world – a term many of you are perhaps unfamiliar with.
 Alvars are ancient flat rock sea bottoms and the textures and patterns of the rocks are very cool.